novastatic/timelib/README.md

 # timelib

-Initial repository for a time library written in C.
+Initial repository for a time library written in C by Christian Wichmann.
+Co-author in this repository: *A. Lenz*

 # functions